aery32/aery32-refguide/source/clsdrv/serial_port.rst

 .. note::

-    The object name ``pc`` was used here, because of the example where the connection is intended to be use with PC.
-See the *Setting up the terminal software in PC side* below.
+    The object name ``pc`` was used here, because the connection is intended to be use with PC.
+See the :ref:`setting-up-terminal` below.

 Hello World!